magnetco/magnet-web/STRATEGY.md

 ## 2. Ideal Customer Profile

-Primary audience:
+### Primary Audience

+**Demographics:**
 - CMOs, VPs of Marketing, and Marketing Directors
-- Mid-market to enterprise B2B companies
+- Mid-market to enterprise B2B companies ($10M-$500M+ revenue)
-- Established revenue, internal teams, complex funnels
+- Established revenue streams, internal marketing teams (5-50+ people)
+- Complex, multi-channel funnels requiring coordination
+- Annual marketing budgets: $500K-$5M+

+**Psychographics:**
 - Frustrated by fragmentation across agencies, tools, and channels
+- Experienced enough to recognize systemic problems
+- Budget authority and decision-making power
+- Under pressure to demonstrate ROI and efficiency
+- Seeking strategic partnership, not tactical execution

-They are not looking for:
+**What they are NOT looking for:**
-- Vendors
+- Vendors who execute without understanding context
-- Tactics
+- Tactics without strategy
-- Pretty websites
+- Pretty websites that don't convert

-They are looking for:
+- Agencies that add complexity
+- Short-term fixes

+**What they ARE looking for:**
-- Coherence
+- Coherence across all marketing activities
-- Accountability
+- Accountability and clear ownership
 - A system that makes their job easier and safer
+- Strategic thinking that translates to execution
+- Long-term partnership

-Secondary audience:
+### Secondary Audience

 - CEOs involved in growth decisions
 - Heads of Revenue or Growth
 - Founders transitioning from scrappy to scaled
+- Board members evaluating marketing effectiveness

 ## 3. Core Problem We Solve